-Language and visual representations are central to all knowledge-based activities, including those in science, health and medicine, and engineering.
-Word choice, charts, graphs, images, and icons have the power to shape scientific practice, the questions asked, the results obtained, and the interpretations made.
+Language and visual representations are central to all knowledge-based activities, including those in science, health & medicine, and engineering.
+Word choice, charts, graphs, images, and icons have the power to shape scientific practice, questions asked, results obtained, and interpretations made.
 “Sharing a language means sharing a conceptual universe” within which assumptions, judgments, and interpretations of data can be said to “make sense” (Keller, 1992).
 Rethinking language also involves Rethinking Concepts and Theories.

 Rethinking language and visual representations can: